anoma/nspec/docs/tutorial/engines/engine-template-example.juvix.md

 Next, we will define state transitions to handle each of the following tasks:

-- submission of bids, and
+- submission of bids,
-- determination of the winner and second price.
+- determination of the winner and second price, and
+- finalization of the auction.

 !!! todo